Love Mercy

 Racial Righteousness

 We are commissioned to make God’s name known and love shown throughout the world.
-Our racial righteousness and reconciliation ministries unpack what this looks like within a divided world that has other principles and priorities.
-We offer Bible studies, immersive discipleship experiences, and congregational learning opportunities to help churches understand the biblical and theological basis for racial righteousness and reconciliation, love their neighbors and be the light of Christ in their communities.
+Our racial righteousness and reconciliation ministries unpack what this looks like within a divided world.
+We offer Bible studies, immersive learning experiences, and congregational learning opportunities to help churches understand the biblical and theological basis for racial righteousness and reconciliation.

 View Resources >>